s-wien/singlesynth-state/README.md

 To run the analysis and generate a report:

-1. Check out or download the repository
+1. Clone or download the repository
 2. In RStudio's Terminal, navigate to the appropriate home directory
 3. In Terminal, enter `make clean` to remove the results, then `make singlesynth` to run the augmented synthetic control method, diagnostics, and generate the report
 4. Results for each exposure-outcome combination will appear in figures and the newly created `tables` and `report` folders